 Our staff are committed to supporting you with whatever you choose from this menu of ideas.

 We will check in with you regularly about your choices.

-It is important to draw parents' attention to the messages above.
-These messages serve to normalise conversations about parenting and children between staff and clients in your setting.
-They also show that the service recognises 'parental agency' as an important feature of the recovery process, and that staff can act preventively when separation occurs to protect infants and children's mental health and wellbeing.
+• While not menu items, it is also important to draw parents' attention to the messages above.
+These messages serve to normalise conversations about parenting and children between staff and consumers in your setting.
+They also show that the service recognises 'parental agency' as an important feature of the recovery process, and that staff and parents can act preventively when separation occurs to protect children's mental health and wellbeing.